wip-dev/wipdev-site/src/content/posts/text-analysis-phase-2-python.md

----
-title: "Text Analysis Phase 2: Python"
+# Text Analysis Phase 2: Python
-date: 2020-07-28T18:50:42+02:00
-Description: "I go over the second step in my text analysis and NLP journey."
-Tags: ["Python", "Text Analysis"]
-Categories: ["Blog"]
-DisableComments: false
-math: true
----

 I have been an R purist through my whole learning journey, but now I am picking up Python.
 Although I did play with a lot of languages, including Python, my